BayAreaMetro/travel-model-two/netbuild.md

    * For transit projects, the `applyEdits()` method will be meaningful; more on that later.
 * `apply.s` - This Cube script is run for roadway projects.
 More on that below.
 * data files - These names can vary depending on what the project does to the network, although it'd be nice for them to have intuitive names, like `mod_nodes.csv`, `new_links.csv`, etc.

+Initially, just make the minimal changes to `README.txt` and `__init__.py` and get things ready to test.
+Once you're able to build a test network with this new project, you can fill out the details.

+### Step 3.
+Make your project into a local git repository and commit your files

+1. In Windows Explorer, go to your project folder and right click in the blank space of this folder
+2. Choose **Git GUI Here**
+3. Choose **Create New Repository**
+4. Select the current folder and click **Create**
+5. On the top left quadrant, click on each file to move the files from *unstaged* to *staged*.
+Alternatively, click on the button that says *Stage Changed* to staget all of them at once.
+6. Supply a commit message.
+For the first commit, it doesn't need to be that meaningful, so I typically start with *initial commit*.
+7. Click **Commit**

+Now your project is ready to be added to a network.

+## Step 4.
+Build a network with your project

 ### Coding a Roadway Project